 The Compare and Write fused operation compares the contents of the logical block(s) specified in the Compare command to the data stored at the indicated LBA range.
-If the compare is successful, then the LBA range is updated with the data provided in the Write command.
-If the Compare operation is not successful, then the Write operation is aborted with a status of Command Aborted due to Failed Fused Command and the contents in the LBA range are not modified.
-If the Write operation is not successful, the Compare operation status is unaffected.
+If the compare operation is successful, then the LBA range is updated with the data provided in the Write command.
+If the compare operation is not successful, then the controller shall abort the Write command with a status code of Command Aborted due to Failed Fused Command and the contents in the LBA range are not modified.
+If the write operation is not successful, the Compare command completion status is unaffected.

 The LBA range, if used, shall be the same for the two commands.
-If the LBA ranges do not match, the commands should be aborted with status of Invalid Field in Command;
+If the LBA ranges do not match, the the controller should abort the commands with a status code of Invalid Field in Command.

 Note: To ensure the Compare and Write is an atomic operation in a multi-host environment, host software should ensure that the size of a Compare and Write fused operation is no larger than the ACWU/NACWU (refer to section 2.1.4) and that Atomic Boundaries are respected (refer to section 2.1.4.3).
-Controllers may abort a Compare and Write fused operation that is larger than ACWU/NACWU or that crosses an Atomic Boundary with an error of Atomic Write Unit Exceeded.
+Controllers may abort a Compare and Write fused operation that is larger than ACWU/NACWU or that crosses an Atomic Boundary with a status code of Atomic Write Unit Exceeded.